statisticsnorway/mimir/README.md

 ## Getting started

-Download and install Node version **18.12.1** from https://nodejs.org/en/ Make sure to keep the version synced to the one used by gradle, foind in `build.gradle` under `node { version: ... }`.
+Download and install Node version **18.12.1** from https://nodejs.org/en/ Make sure to keep the version synced to the one used by gradle, found in `build.gradle` under `node { version: ... }`.

 Install latest Enonic CLI according to [docs for you platform](https://developer.enonic.com/start)